Barb2023/Store_Sales_Reports/README.md

 # 🎯 Superstores Sales Report  #

-In this project I will be using Python(EDA) and Power BI to show several information of the Store orders made in four consecutive years from different countries.
+In this project I will be using Python (for EDA, predictive analysis) and Power BI to show several information of the Store orders made in four consecutive years from different countries.

 ---
 # 🎯 Context #